Analog-Digital Quantum Computing with Quantum Annealing Processors: QPU methods

 The second and third steps are repeated in several iterations.
 In a further calibration refinement step, measurements of $\mathcal J$ from coupled $\sigma^z$ oscillation frequencies as in Fig.~\ref{fig:3} could be used to homogenize couplings with high precision.

-Data points in Fig.~\ref{fig:2}b and Fig.~\ref{fig:3} represent a single qubit's magnetization (or, in the case of $\langle\sigma^z\sigma^z\rangle$ in Fig.~\ref{fig:3}, a the average of a two-qubit product) as measured from a 1000-shot QPU call for each value of $t$.
-In Fig.~\ref{fig:4}, magnetizations in Fig.~\ref{fig:4}a and Fig.~\ref{fig:4}c are averaged over all possible locations of the initially excited qubit, and are averaged over the vertical symmetry of the chain.
+Data points in Fig.~\ref{fig:2}b and Fig.~\ref{fig:3} represent a single qubit's magnetization (or, in the case of $\langle\sigma^z\sigma^z\rangle$ in Fig.~\ref{fig:3}, the average of a two-qubit product) as measured from a 1000-shot QPU call for each value of $t$.
+In Fig.~\ref{fig:4}, magnetizations in Fig.~\ref{fig:4}a and Fig.~\ref{fig:4}c are averaged over all possible locations of the initially excited qubit, and are averaged over the bracelet (site order reversal) symmetry of the chain.

+Fig.~\ref{fig:propagation_1ghz} shows data analogous to Fig.~\ref{fig:4} at a stronger coupling $\mathcal J/h=\SI{-1.0}{GHz}$.
+The greater background intensity in the $\sigma^z$-basis reflects the ground state of the chain.

 When probing Anderson localization in Fig.~\ref{fig:5}, it is not possible to directly program per-qubit $\Delta$ detunings in~\eqref{eq:H_eff}.
 Instead, we program per-qubit anneal offsets, which detune $s$, and therefore both $\Delta$ and $\mathcal J$.
 We then modify programmed $\mathcal J_{ij}$ values to compensate for unwanted $\mathcal J$ detuning.
 In the TFIM language of~\eqref{eq:H_anneal} and~\eqref{eq:HP_anneal}, we reprogram $J_{ij}$ values to compensate for the unwanted shifts in $B(s)$, as in Ref.~\cite{Lanting_2017_nonuniform_driver}.